LucasDelfino92/morrowindsharp/appendix.md

 - In Mod Organizer 2, click on the executables dropdown menu to the left of the **Run** button, and select **TES3View**.
 - Run **TES3View**.
 - Right click anywhere in the plugin list, click **Select All** then click **OK**.
-- Wait for TES3View to load all plugins, indicated by the **Background Loader: finished** mesage.
+- Wait for TES3View to load all plugins, indicated by the **Background Loader: finished** message.
 - Right-click on any of the plugins then click **Apply Filter to show Conflicts**.

 > ℹ️ This will show all plugins with conflicting records.